 - Worked on a regulation and a statute with NMPTD and other Treasurers to be permitted to collect partial payments on delinquent accounts that have already been sent to the state.

 - The STO has provided two office stations for the NMPTD to assist with the collection of delinquent property taxes.
-NMPTD’s last auction was held March 31, 2015, and netted $60,800 in delinquent taxes for County agencies.
-We have been notified that the next auction will take place in July/August 2016.
-By mid-2016, we will have a total of five auctions since 2013 reaching close to $561,000 earned on 281 accounts sold.
+NMPTD’s auction held on March 31, 2015, and netted $60,800 in delinquent taxes for County agencies.
+In July of 2016 we had an auction that netted $165,400.
+We have had a total of five auctions since 2013 reaching close to $561,000 earned on 281 accounts sold.
 That does not include the 120 accounts that were paid in full prior to the auction.

 - Since 2013, STO has implemented a new strategy in which the Tax Researchers work on delinquent accounts that are expected to be on the NMPTD list in July.
 This effort has assisted in keeping several delinquent accounts within the county.
 In 2013, the total amount was over $3.6 million.
 They collected approximately $2 million of that amount, keeping interest and penalty due within the county’s general fund.
-In 2016, we have a total of approximately $3.2 million that we are striving to collect.
-In only three months, the team has collected approximately 7% of that total.
+In 2016, we had a total of approximately $3.2 million that we strived to collect.
+In only three months, the team had collected approximately 7% of that total.